routeviews/google-cloud-storage/cmd/converter/README.md

 1. Build the image from the root directory.
 (TODO: use docker-decompose.yaml)
     -   In root directory, `docker build -f cmd/converter/Dockerfile . -t [IMAGE_URL]`
-    -   Don't forget to upload it to the registries: `docker push -t [IMAGE_URL]`
+    -   Don't forget to upload it to the registries: `docker push [IMAGE_URL]`
 2. Deploy the image by setting the output bucket `BIGQUERY_BUCKET` for converted updates.